DAY IS HERE !

-For eight voices and strings
+for eight solo voices/double choir and strings

 Traditional texts by Native Americans (Pawnee, Tohono O’odham, Navajo) and from the Swedish Hymnal